 Shenni was an incredibly helpful & patient teacher.
 We never felt rushed & when we were unsure about what to do, she always worked with us until we got it right.

-If you’re looking to have fun, learn new skills in the kitchen & gain a better understanding of Mayan culture, sign up for a class with Ixiim Cooking School – it might just be the best thing you do in Guatemala!
+If you’re looking to have fun, learn new skills in the kitchen & gain a better understanding of Mayan culture, sign up for a class with Ixiim Cooking School – it will probably be one of your best things to do in Guatemala!

 Location: Ixiim Cooking School – San Pedro La Laguna, Guatemala